mysbupt/CrossCBR/README.md

 1. Decompress the dataset file into the current folder:

    > tar -zxvf dataset.tgz

+   Noted: for the iFashion dataset, we incorporate three additional files: user\_id\_map.json, item\_id\_map.json, and bundle\_id\_map.json, which records the id mappings between the original string-based id in the POG dataset and the interger-based id in our dataset.
+You may use the mappings to obtain the original content information of the items/outfits.
+We do not use any content information in this work.

-4. Train CrossCBR on the dataset Youshu with GPU 0:
+2. Train CrossCBR on the dataset Youshu with GPU 0:

    > python train.py -g 0 -m CrossCBR -d Youshu